-The calendar of activities is provided to each student early in September in order for students and their family to be aware of and prepared to participate in the wide variety of events.
+The calendar of activities is published on-line early in September in order for students and their family to be aware of and prepared to participate in the wide variety of events.
 Required activities are illustrated on the calendar in RED.
 With this advance notice work, sports and family schedules can be arranged early.